ihmeuw-msca/OneMod/docs/user_guide/advanced_usage.rst

 :py:attr:`~onemod.stage.base.Stage.dataif` attribute.
 Paths to the pipeline's directory and config file and the stage's output directory are automatically included in the stage's data interface.
-Paths to stage input are added to the stage's data interface when defining dependencies using the stage's :py:meth:`~onemod.stage.base.Stage.__call__` method.
+Paths to stage input are added to the stage's data interface when defining pipeline dataflow using the stage's :py:meth:`~onemod.stage.base.Stage.__call__` method.

 * To access paths to stage input/output, use the :py:meth:`~onemod.fsutils.interface.DataInterface.get_path` or